 FARMINGTON, Maine – The University of Maine Farmington had all five starters score in double figures Saturday afternoon as the Beavers defeated Lasell University, 94-76, in the first men's basketball game of 2020 in Dearborn Gymnasium.

 Junior Kevin Vanderhorst (Lawrence, Mass.) led the way for Lasell with 18 points and seven rebounds, making 7-of-12 shots from the field.
 Junior Jonathan Friberg (North Attleboro, Mass.) added 10 points and matched Vanderhorst for the team lead with 10 rebounds.
-Sophomore transfer Eric Day (Norwalk, Conn.) made his Lasell debut and contributed 10 points, four rebounds and a team-high five assists.
+Sophomore transfer EJ Day (Norwalk, Conn.) made his Lasell debut and contributed 10 points, four rebounds and a team-high five assists.

 UMF's starters accounted for 82 of the team's 94 points.
 Sophomore Terion Moss (Portland, Maine) led the way with 23 points, followed by senior Riley Robinson (Dixfield, Maine) with 18, senior Issac Witham (Smithfield, Maine) with 16, senior Bill Ruby (Gorham, Maine) with 13, and sophomore Jack Kane (Cumberland, Maine) with 12.
 They helped the Beavers improve to 8-3 on the season.